Head Start Program

 Diamondback terrapin conservation is an important means to maintain populations of terrapins across their range.
-Head starting hatchlings is a drastic conservation measure and should only be considered when populations are in decline.
-At Island Beach State Park and N. Sedge Island, we have been working with terrapins the past 17 years and have documented a decline in population.
+Head starting terrapin hatchlings is a drastic conservation measure and should only be considered when populations are in decline.
+At Island Beach State Park and N. Sedge Island, we have been working with terrapins the past 20 years and have documented a significant decline in our nesting population at Sedge Island.
 Our hatchling head start program provide classrooms with an opportunity to help ensure terrapin population stability in our study area as well as provide an opportunity for stewardship.

 View the Hatchling Guide